 The mineral zone at Pickett Mountain is a volcanogenic massive sulphide deposit that strikes at approximately 057°.
-It has been traced by drilling approximately 900 metres along strike and 400 meters down dip.
-It consists of two primary lenses and several minor lenses that likely reflect the original formation of the mineralization.
+It has been traced by drilling approximately 900 metres along strike and to 750 vertical metres below surface.
+It consists of 4 primary lenses and several minor lenses that likely reflect the original formation of the mineralisation.
 It is stratabound and is hosted primarily by an intermediate to felsic lapilli tuff to volcanic breccia unit.

-Primary minerals of economic interest are chalcopyrite, galena, and sphalerite that are intermixed with variable amounts of pyrite.
+Primary minerals of economic interest are chalcopyrite, galena, and sphalerite intercalated with variable amounts of pyrite.
 Accessory minerals include tetrahedrite and minor arsenopyrite.
-There are two primary lenses of massive sulphide that have been located to date.
-These vary from 0 to about 15 metres in thickness with the highest base metal grades at or near the base of the massive sulphide lenses.
-The high grade Cu-Pb-Zn sulphides are typically finely laminated and are overlain and in sharp contact with massive pyrite.
+There are four primary lenses of massive sulphide that have been discovered to date (W1, W2, E1, and E2).
+These vary from 0.5 metres to about 25 metres in horizontal width and with the highest base metal grades situated at or near the base of the massive sulphide lenses.
+The high-grade Cu-Pb-Zn sulphides are typically finely laminated and are overlain and in sharp contact with massive pyrite.

-The high grade sulphides typically have 45 to 60% pyrite, 15% sphalerite, 3% galena and 4% chalcopyrite.
-There are also minor amounts of tetrahedrite-tennantite, arsenopyrite, magnetite and barite.
+The high-grade sulphides typically include 45% to 60% pyrite, 15% sphalerite, 3% galena, and 4% chalcopyrite.
+There are also minor amounts of tetrahedrite, tennantite, arsenopyrite, magnetite, and barite.
 Laminations are typically 2 mm to 5 cm in thickness and are compositionally defined.